phauer/continuous-delivery-playground/README.md

 - Build after other projects are built: hello-world-app-acceptance
 - Add build step: "Execute shell" and insert `./runDockerContainer.sh`

 Voila, that's it!
-We successfully set up an simple continuous delivery pipeline.
+We successfully set up a simple continuous delivery pipeline.
+Every time we push a change to our hello-world-app git project, the application goes through the whole pipeline and is finally deployed in "production".
+This way we get feedback quickly, increase the reliability of our delivery process and reduce the risk of releasing (due to automation).